 – Hi Pierre-Michel.
 Thanks for meeting up with me.
 Can I start by asking about your earliest music experiences?

 Sure.
 My earliest music memories are of listening to the radio at night, and many of my initial experiences were with disco.
 The first song I ever heard was “Y.M.C.A“, the first music video I saw was for “Sunny” by Boney M, and the first 7-inch my brother brought home was “Le Freak” by Chic.
-Once music videos and new wave music arrived in the 80s, we started listening to UK bands like U2 and The Cure, as well punk music.
+Once music videos and new wave music arrived in the 80s, we started listening to UK bands like U2 and The Cure, as well as punk music.

 – How did you go about obtaining records back then?

 Versailles in the 80s was quite different from today.
 We had no record stores in the city, so you had to sacrifice an afternoon by taking a train to Paris if you wanted to buy records.
-But without the right contacts to show you were the stores were, you still wouldn’t get very far.
+But without the right contacts to show you where the stores were, you still wouldn’t get very far.
 Once the 90s arrived, I discovered places like BPM Records and Rough Trade, which were near Bastille, and I remember Techno Import as well.
 The CEO of Kitsuné, Gildas Loaëc, also had a small record shop in the center of Paris called Street Sounds, and that was about it.
 You could count all the stores on your hand because they were so few.

 – What kind of city was Versailles in those days, and what was the music scene like?

 It used to be a pretty conservative Catholic city where not much happened.
 My friends and I were often bored and we hardly saw any action; no bars, no music venues, and we had only two cinemas in the whole city.
 So we often had little to do, but when we learned that certain people in Versailles were making music, it opened up a new world for us.
 For example, there was a guy in my neighborhood who would play drums in his apartment and I’d hear him every time I walked in front of his place.
-I found out years later that it was Michel Gondry, who later become a famous director, but he started off as a drummer in a band called Oui Oui and would practice at home.
+I found out years later that it was Michel Gondry, who later became a famous director, but he started off as a drummer in a band called Oui Oui and would practice at home.
 Things like that inspired the rest of us to take music seriously.

 Étienne de Crécy and I became best friends after we met in high school and we formed a band with our peers that was named after Étienne’s dog, Louba (laughs).
 We soon realized there were other bands around, so we all started hanging out.
 Nicolas Godin and Jean-Benoît Dunckel from Air were a part of that group, and so was Xavier Jamaux from Bang Bang.
 We later got connected to bands like Les Satellites and Mano Negra who were playing gigs in other cities, but we didn’t have the same touring opportunities as them.
 Instead, we tried hosting our own concerts in Versailles by asking for empty spaces from the Catholic churches, but their response was, “Why are you talking to us about rock music?
 We have nothing to do with that “.
 The Protestants were more open-minded and offered us a space that we could use if we cleaned it up, which we did.
 So we built a stage there and used it for our concerts until we found gigs in Paris and other cities.